tpd1001/vtaccounts/README.md

   * D in column A means a dormant company
     * confirmation statement once a year
       * further info in `companieshouse.docx`
+  * ACS tab contains accounting periods for each client
+    * accounts (acs) sent to client for approval
+    * year end in black not ended
+    * in red means accounts to be prepared
 * `T:\joblist` containing spreadsheet (2023/24) with task lists
 * `T:\PAYE\` tbc